- What Is Medical Malpractice?

 Your attorney will be able to distinguish if the injuries you received were medical malpractice or another form of personal injury.

-Types Of Compensation Available For Pittsburgh Medical Malpractice Victims
+What Types Of Compensation Can Medical Malpractice Victims Expect?

 Medical malpractice injuries can lead to many financial losses for the injury victim.
 Depending on the facts of your case, you may be entitled to one or more of the following types of compensation: